MuhammadEahtesham/Active-Directory/README.md

 - **GPO 2: Drive Mapping (Map network drives for users when they log in)**
    + It is a user config. and is a preferences
-   + In Group policy management centre, go to Mapping policy -> user config -> preference -> security -> password
+   + In Group policy management centre, go User config -> preference -> windows settings -> Drive maps

 - **GPO 3: Control Panel**
   + It is a user config. and is a policy
-  + Go to Desktop policy -> user config -> policies -> Administrative template -> Control Panel
+  + Go to Desktop policy -> user config -> policies -> Administrative template -> control panel -> Prohibit access to control panel -> Enable

 - **GPO 3: Remove usb**
  + It is a computer config. and a policy